ElairaP/Retail-sales-excel-project/README.md

 - What is the distribution of prices within each category?

 ### Data analysis and Visualisation
-- I created pivot tables to identify any patterns within the dataset
+- I created pivot tables to identify any patterns within the dataset.
-- Depending on the content in the pivot table I made various types of charts
+- Depending on the content in the pivot table I made various types of charts.
+- I also added slicers for some of the charts.
 - For the pie charts I had to first extract the data from the pivot tables, calculate the proporions of the data and then convert them into a percentage.
-- I had to format the labels on the axes on some of the charts to make it clearer to the audience what the chart is showing
+- I had to format the labels on the axes on some of the charts to make it clearer to the audience what the chart is showing.
-- Finally, I created a dashboard in excel to present these findings
+- Finally, I created a dashboard in excel to present these findings.